inflearn logo

 • AI‑Augmented Developer

-• Meaning: Emphasizes "augmenting" one's own capabilities by collaborating with AI
+• Meaning: Emphasizes the "augmentation" of one's own capabilities through collaboration with AI

 • AI Product Engineer

-• Meaning: Designing the entire AI-based product lifecycle (planning → deployment → monitoring) rather than just writing simple code
+• Meaning: Designing the entire AI-based product lifecycle (planning → deployment → monitoring) rather than just simple coding

 • 1.
 Planning and Strategy Formulation Capabilities